treeverse/lakeFS/docs/reference/remote-authenticator.md

 ## Architecture

-The lakeFS authentication flow is detailed the diagram below.
+Here's the authentication flow that lakeFS uses when configured with a remote authenticator:

 ```mermaid
 sequenceDiagram